Quivira Mines

 Who is the Community?

 The community includes people in both rural areas and more urban areas around Gallup.
 Many people live and graze livestock near the Quivira Mines.
 The Quivira Mines are located on the Coyote Canyon, Standing Rock, and Pinedale Chapters and partially on United Nuclear Corporation lands.
-The local Navajo communities impacted by the Quivira Mines include the Red Water Pond and Pipeline Canyon communities.
+The local Navajo communities impacted by the Quivira Mines include the Red Water Pond Road and Pipeline Road.

 EPA and NNEPA Current Involvement Activities